TheJesusFish/Dual-Ram-Console-Cores/README.md

 ## Dual Ram Cores for MiSTer Console Cores

-This repo houses the relevant dual ram versions of MiSTer's Console cores.
+Cores will be put in the `Console (Dual SDRAM)` folder.

-Enabling this repo in Update All (or adding the below entry to your downloader.ini) will download the dual ram versions of the Console cores into a `Console (Dual SDRAM)` folder.
+To manually install, add this to your `downloader.ini`.

 ```ini
 [TheJesusFish/Dual-Ram-Console-Cores]